MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Add-AzureRmEnvironment.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmEnvironment** cmdlet adds endpoints and metadata to enable azure_2 Resource Manager cmdlets to connect with a new instance of Resource Manager.
+The **Add-AzureRmEnvironment** cmdlet adds endpoints and metadata to enable Azure Resource Manager cmdlets to connect with a new instance of Resource Manager.
 The built-in environments AzureCloud and AzureChinaCloud target existing public instances of Resource Manager.

 ## EXAMPLES